IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 ![Command new require `ProductAdministrator` role to access them](images/authorization-products.png)

+> [!TIP]
+> You can specify multiple roles as a comma separated list.

-The `Command` endpoint not not only require consumers to have a valid JWT token but the token must contain the appropriate role for the request to succeed.
+The `Command` endpoints now not only require consumers to have a valid JWT token, but the token must contain the appropriate role for the request to succeed.

-Let apply the changes.
+Let apply the changes and see how it affects the code base.

 * Run the Software Factory (`F5`).

 ![Software Factory changes from the security changes](images/software-factory-security.png)

-Let's take a close look at the ProductsController changes.
+Let's take a closer look at the `ProductsController`` changes.

 * Double-click on the `ProductsController`.

-Here you can see the standard `ASP.NET Core` controller `Authorize` attributes being applied to the controller operations as your modelled design.
-Also note the controllers are now being decorated with appropriate attributes to indicate that they can now return 401 and 403 Http error codes.
+Here you can see the standard `ASP.NET Core` controller `Authorize` attributes being applied to the controller operations as per your modelled design.
+Also note the controllers are now being decorated with the appropriate attributes to indicate that they can now return 401 and 403 Http error codes.

 ![Products Controller changes](images/security-controller-changes.png)

 * Click `Apply Changes`.

 > [!NOTE]
-> You may have noticed in the C# that the `Authorize` attributes are not only applied to the `Controller`s but also to the `Command`s and `Query`s themselves.
-In this architecture security checks are applied at both the `Controller` and the `Mediatr` pipeline entry points.
-This means that any `Command`s and `Query`s been processed through the `Mediatr` pipeline have the appropriate security applied to them, even if they do not originate from the `Controller`s.
+> You may have noticed in the code that the `Authorize` attributes are not only applied to the `Controller`s but also to the `Command`s and `Query`s themselves.
+Security checks are applied at both the `Controller` and the `Mediatr` pipeline entry points.
+This means that any `Command`s and `Query`s been processed through the `Mediatr` pipeline have the appropriate security applied, even if they do not originate from the `Controller`s.

-Attempting to access these end points through the Swagger UI now, without providing a valid JWT token will result in the following.
+Attempting to access these endpoints through the Swagger UI without providing a valid JWT token will result in the following.

 ![Access Denied service request](images/access-denied-service-request.png)